mrssanna/gallery-app/README.md

 $ npm run migration:generate
 ```

-Type name for new migration, than Enter
+Type the name for the new migration, than Enter

-See created migration in the /db/migrations folder
+You can find the created migration in the "/db/migrations" folder.

-* Run created migration
+* Apply created migration
 ```bash
 $ npm run migration:run
 ```